alexfernandez/testing/README.md

     callback(message);

 Otherwise the message is shown using console.error().
 Default message: 'Error'.

+Example:

+    testing.failure('An error happened', callback);

 #### testing.run(tests, [timeout], [callback])

 Run a set of tests.
 The first parameter is an object containing one attribute for every testing function.

+The tests are considered as a failure when a certain configurable timeout has passed.
+The timeout parameter is in milliseconds.
+The default is 1 second per test.

+When the optional callback is given, it is called after a failure or the success of all tests.

 Example:

     testing.run({
         first: testFirst,
         second: testSecond,
-    });
+    }, 1000, callback);

 For each attribute, the key is used to display success; the value is a testing function that accepts an optional callback.

-The tests are considered as a failure when a certain configurable timeout has passed.
-The timeout parameter is in milliseconds.
-The default is 1 second per test.

-When the optional callback is given, it is called after a failure or the success of all tests.

 Note: testing uses async to run tests in series.